kubuntu-team/kubuntu-manual/README.md

 Licensed under CC-BY-SA 4.0
 Following this: https://community.kde.org/Policies/Licensing_Policy

+# Released v1.0.0!

 ## To Do list

-- [ ] Update images where possible
+- [x] Update images where possible
-- [ ] Update text and fix grammar
+- [x] Update text and fix grammar

 ## How it works